nikcleju/IT_LectureNotes/content/IT/Exercises4.myst.md

 - $I(X,Y)$ is the intersection of the two circles

-Knowing three of the six entropies, we can compute the other three using relation deduced from the figure.
+Knowing three of the six entropies, we can compute the other three using relations deduced from the figure.

 In this case, we already know $H(X) = 1$ and $H(Y) = 1.5$ from a).
 Another easy one is $H(X,Y)$, which is the entropy of all the values in the joint probability matrix: